ecmwf/open-ecpds/Options.md

 Allow forcing the FTP client to bind a privileged port (500 &lt;= N &lt;= 1023) instead of an unprivileged port (N &gt; 1023) when using the Active FTP mode.

 ### ftp.md5Ext
-When requesting a checksum with "ectrans.createChecksum", allow configuring the MD5 extension.
+Legacy option to configure the extension used for the checksum sidecar file when requesting a checksum with "ectrans.createChecksum".
+Only applied when "ectrans.checksumAlgorithm" is "MD5" (the default) and "ectrans.checksumExt" is not set; for other algorithms, use "ectrans.checksumExt" instead, or leave both unset to use the algorithm's default extension (e.g. ".sha256").

 ### ftp.mkdirs
 Allow creating the directory named by the target pathname, including any necessary but non-existent parent directories.